The primary mission of government is to protect the public.New York City – Vision Zero

 - Monitor the solutions; e.g. a year after building a protected bicycle lane, have deaths or serious injuries been eliminated?

 The Hierarchy of Controls states that the best ways to control risks is to eliminate, substitute or isolate the hazard.
-Examples include separating pedestrians into their own protected footpath and separating cyclists into their own protected bicycle lane.
+Examples include reducing the quantity and speed of cars by filtering within superblocks, and separating cyclists on shopping streets into their own protected bicycle lane.

 Safe System forms the core of Australia’s National Road Safety Strategy 2011–2020 and Victoria’s 2013-2022 Victorian Road Safety Strategy.